metafacture/metafacture-documentation/MAINTAINING.md

 - Unzip the downloaded runner distribution.
 - Check out the metafacture-documentation repo.
 - Change into that directory.
-- Run the runner in the this directory without arguments:./metafacture-core/flux.sh (note that the links will only generated if the git repo metafacture-documentation is checked out and the file linksAndExamples.tsv is accessible).
+- Run the runner in the this directory without arguments:./metafacture-core/flux.sh (note that the links will only generated if the git repo metafacture-documentation is checked out and the file [`linksAndExamples.tsv`](https://github.com/metafacture/metafacture-documentation/blob/master/linksAndExamples.tsv) is accessible).
 - Copy the generated output to [docs/flux/flux-commands.md](https://github.com/metafacture/metafacture-documentation/blob/master/docs/flux/flux-commands.md), modify the documentation spefic arrangements (i.e. the header) and commit it to http://metafacture.github.io/metafacture-documentation/docs/flux/flux-commands.html.

 ## how to publish the changes for the fix documentation

 Check the README of the released metafacture-core tag: e.g. https://github.com/metafacture/metafacture-core/blob/metafacture-core-8.0.1/README.md#functions-and-cookbook

 Copy the `Best practices and guidelines for working with Metafacture Fix` and `Glossary` section to the corresponding section in `docs/fix/Fix-User-Guide.md` and the `Functions` section to `docs/fix/Fix-functions.md`.
+Adjust whitespaces and links if needed.

 Commit the the changes and let it review before merging it to the master.
 The master of the documentation repo should always correpond with the status of  current release and its features.
 Therefore only changes before a release that improve the documentation are allowed but none that refer to unreleased features.